Is It Worth It to Buy a Video Game More Than Once?

 Many games nowadays have DRM, and not everybody out there approves of it.
-So let’s say you have a physical copy of something like Red Alert 3, which has SecuROM DRM, and this bothers you.
-What’s that you ask?
-The Steam version of Red Alert 3 doesn’t have SecuROM DRM?
-Why no, it doesn’t, my friend.
-And so of you go to buy it to save you the pain in the neck that is installing SecuROM, having it mess up your optical drives and goodness knows what else.
+So let’s say you have a physical copy of Red Alert 3, which has SecuROM DRM, and this bothers you.
+But guess what?
+The Steam version of Red Alert 3 doesn’t have SecuROM DRM.
+That's right, my friend.
+You can buy it on Steam to avoid the pain in the neck that is installing SecuROM—as it can mess up your optical drives and goodness knows what else.

-Sometimes because there’s just nothing else worthwhile, even if I have a game, I’m tempted to go ahead and buy another copy just for the sake of it.
-Because I like adding to my collection, and buying a Steam or GOG copy of a game is probably just as ridiculous as buying every single edition of a retail game—which publishers want you to do after all.
+Sometimes there’s just nothing else worthwhile.
+Even if I have a game, I’m tempted to go ahead and buy another copy just for the sake of it.
+I like adding to my collection, and buying a Steam or GOG copy of a game is probably just as ridiculous as buying every single edition of a retail game—which is what publishers want you to do.

-Even if I own the game on GOG already, I might be tempted to buy it again so I can gift it to someone I know, or perhaps to trade with.
+Even if I own the game on GOG already, I might be tempted to buy it again so I can gift or trade it with someone I know.
 It depends.
-If the price is low enough I’ll consider it.
+If the price is low enough, I’ll consider it.

 Do you buy games more than once?